 Why NEEA?

-The alliance has developed deep relationships with some of the largest HVAC manufacturers in the world, and has opportunity to leverage these relationships to bring even greater benefit to the Northwest.
+The alliance has developed deep relationships with some of the largest HVAC manufacturers in the world and has opportunity to leverage these relationships to bring even greater benefit to the Northwest.

 The alliance continues to foster innovative, new HVAC technologies in the Northwest.
 Ductless Heat Pumps have seen tremendous market growth over the last decade due to successful market interventions, and NEEA has been instrumental in bringing the components of Very High Efficiency Dedicated Outside Air Systems (VHE DOAS) to market and piloting the technology.